 You should be able to put both invoice financing and factoring on autopilot by setting the conditions and caps at which you are willing to fund invoices.
 Lending, no matter the model, includes a ton of workflows, elements, and crucial details.
 This work can either be done manually by a bloated staff or large chunks can be fully automated increasing the returns, minimizing human error, and increasing the speed of your operation.

-- Intelligent risk evaluation
+- Intelligent risk evaluation and scoring

 As with any other lending business, borrower evaluation is a critical part of the process which determines the safety and growth potential of the venture.
 The self-learning deep neural networks behind TurnKey Lender’s origination engine use both traditional and alternative approaches and data sources to evaluate the businesses that will opt to get funded by you and will show you the risks.
 This helps you make sure you set the interest rate accordingly or decline the applications that don’t meet your criteria.